filesender/filesender/docs/v2.0/admin/configuration/index.md

 **OpenID Connect Provider Configuration**

-Configure the redirect URIs with the following pattern: `https://filesender.example.org/*`
+Configure the redirect URIs with the following pattern: `https://filesender.example.org/oidc.php`

-This wildcard pattern allows all redirect URIs under your FileSender instance to be valid for authentication callbacks.
+This should be configured at your OpenID Connect provider's client configuration for the filesender service.

 ### auth_sp_oidc_issuer
 * __description:__ The URL of the OpenID Connect Issuer.
 This is the authority that authenticates the user.